BleuBleu/FamiStudio/Docs/docs/instruments.md

 To move items inside a folder, simply drag it inside the appropriate folder.
 Folders themselves can be re-ordered and also obey sorting rules.
 If sorting is enabled, folder will be sorted, as well as the items inside them.
 Moving a folder or and item manually will disable auto-sorting.

+There are also shortcuts to collapse/expand all folders if you right-click on a folder.

 ![](images/MoveFolder.gif#center)

 ## Editing instrument envelopes